mraible/mongock-docs/site/driver/driver-mongodb.md

 #### Build the driver (setp 5)

-<p class="successAlt"><b>This step is only required for builder approach.</b> Mongock handles it for autoconfiguration<p>
+<p class="successAlt"><b>This step is only required for builder approach.</b> Mongock handles it for autoconfiguration.</p>

-These classes provide the same two static initializers
+These classes provide the same two static initializers:

 - **withDefaultLock**(MongoTemplate mongoTemplate)
 - **withLockStrategy**(MongoTemplate mongoTemplate, long lockAcquiredForMillis, long lockQuitTryingAfterMillis, long lockTryFrequencyMillis)